GSA/ficam-federation/_plan/02_know-your-users.md

 >> * Consult the NIST 800-63 documents to understand what the applicable risk assessment profiles are.

-> <i class="fa fa-check-square-o"></i> **Identity Assurance.** Based on the application’s risk assessment, you should review the list of approved credentials that meet the security, privacy, and technology requirements.
+> <i class="fa fa-check-square-o"></i> **Identity Assurance.** Based on the application’s risk assessment, you should find out the credentials that will meet the security, privacy, and technology requirements for different types of access.

 >> * Stronger credentials that users already have such as a PIV for government users are better than just using email and password.
-You can include stronger authentication methods such as multi-factor authentication to enforce higher security.
+As an example, you can introduce stronger authentication methods, such as multi-factor authentication, to enforce higher security.

 >> * Reduce redundant issuance of credentials while requiring the lowest level of effort on the part of the user.
 If the user already has a PIV issued by another agency, you can setup to accept that credential instead of issuing a new PIV.

 >> * Refer to guidance posted on the Federal Government’s [Identity Management](https://idmanagement.gov) website for a current list of approved credentials.

+>> * Consult the NIST 800-63C document to learn about the different Identity, Federation and Authentication Assurance Levels.

+> <i class="fa fa-check-square-o"></i> **Credential Issuance & Enrollment**: Determine how the credentials are issued by the Identity Provider and how they can linked to your application user.

+>> * A commercial entity will possess a different credential issuance policy than a public user.
+You will have to plan for differences in the credential types.

-> <i class="fa fa-check-square-o"></i> **Credential Enrollment & Issuance**: Some types of credentials require an in-person enrollment and/or issuance interaction between the user and Identity Provider.
+>> * Some types of credentials require an in-person enrollment and/or issuance interaction between the user and Identity Provider.
 You should consider the ability of your users to participate in this type of interaction when determining the feasibility of implementing a particular credential type.

 Once you have analyzed your user population, you should be able to select one or more Identity Provider(s) that will provide you with the authentication and federation services.